 The Management of FFS will continue to monitor the situation closely and assess/seek additional measures/committed facilities as a fall-back plan in case the period of disruption becomes prolonged.
-The Firm has not been affected by the war in Ukraine.
+The Firm has not been affected by the above mentioned events.